-Among the clothes and shoe shops, hardware and grocery stores, you will also find crafts and souvenirs.
+Among the clothes and shoe shops, hardware and grocery stores, you will also find crafts, gourmet local produce and souvenirs.
 While there are high street chain stores, others are unique shops that have served the local population for decades if not longer.

-If you’re mainly looking for a beach holiday, there are better places to base yourself than Faro.
-There are beaches near the city but you’ll need to take a boat, bus or taxi to get to them unless you choose accommodation right by the beach.
+If you’re mainly looking for a beach holiday, be aware that while there are beaches near Faro city centre you’ll need to take a boat, bus or taxi to get to them unless you choose accommodation right by the beach.

-In summer, the beach is popular with Portuguese families and you’ll find several no-frills beach-front restaurants serving up the catch of the day.
+One of the best beaches in Faro, it’s popular with Portuguese families throughout the summer and you’ll find several no-frills beach-front restaurants serving up the catch of the day.
 Off season, i.e. mid September to mid May, it’s pretty quiet and many restaurants will be closed.

 You’ll get great views of the lagoon from Faro’s marina and elevated spots such as the cathedral tower.
 If you’re tempted to get up close and personal with the nature reserve there are several ways you can do this.

 This small group tour from Faro takes you to Barreta and Farol Islands before spotting the wildlife in Ria Formosa Natural Park.

 I went on this Segway tour which, although not that great for birdwatching, was a fun and non-energetic way of exploring the trails, lakes and salt pans.
 You can of course walk or cycle along these paths or go on horseback.